Paul Trouillebert: Life and career

-By the 1860s, his interests were shifting towards landscape painting.
 At the Salon of 1869, he exhibited Au Bois Rossignolet, a landscape painting that was more aligned with his interest in landscapes and received critical acclaim for it.
 He went on to execute many landscapes that are very close to Corot's late manner of painting.
-Indeed, the artist first came to public attention when one of his landscapes was sold to Alexandre Dumas’s son as a work by Corot in a celebrated forgery incident.
+Indeed, the artist received added attention when one of his landscapes was sold to Alexandre Dumas’s son as a work by Corot in a celebrated forgery incident.
 In order to increase the sale value of the work, Trouillebert's signature had been erased and replaced with Corot's signature.
 In reality, while Trouillebert's landscapes are very similar to Corot, they exhibit their own distinct style.

 Trouillebert never confined himself to any single genre.
 He was a skilled at portraits, landscapes, still-lifes and other subject matter.
 He was also interested in Orientalist themes and produced paintings of Eastern nudes.
 He painted a portrait of a half-nude young woman in an ancient Egyptian style of the Greco-Roman Dynasty.
-He called it Servante du harem (The Harem Servant Girl).
+He called it Servante du harem (The Harem Servant Girl), now in the collection of the Musée des Beaux-Arts de Nice.
 In 1884, his painting of nudes, The Bathers was well received by the Paris Salon.

+Artistic legacy

+The French art historian René Édouard-Joseph, in his Dictionnaire Biographique des Artistes Contemporains: 1910-1930, summed up Trouillebert's legacy:

+'The greatest merit of Trouillebert is to be a complete painter; he never confined himself to a genre: he was also just as skilful at bringing to life the flesh of a woman as painting bright and hazy landscapes, of the banks of the Loire or the Oise with the soft aspects of the trees, of spring mornings, of portraits or of still lifes of a true realism.
+His oeuvre which was considerable, conserves a tonality that is its own, an incontestable originality and a strong personality which differentiates it from Corot…and which assures him one of the greatest places, even if it isn’t the first among the contemporary landscape painters.'

+Calling card pictures

+At some point in his mature career, Trouillebert had a habit of creating small still-life pictures featuring a bouquet of violets (a common symbol for faithfulness or love, which enjoyed a faddish popularity in the mid to late-19th century), and one of his own calling cards, or "cartes de visite", as gifts for patrons or friends.